 - Class V: Expert.
 Long, obstructed, violent rapids.

 Places to Stay & Fun Things to Do

-In Almont, 10 miles north of Gunnison.
+10 miles north of Gunnison in Almont, CO.
 Riverside resort cabins and vacation homes on Three Rivers: Taylor, East, Gunnison.
 Pro-Fly Shop.
 Outfitting: Fish, Raft, Kayak.
 Smokehouse Grill open in summer.